 REMNANTS AND RESIDENTS OF A LOST SANCTUARY OF APHRODITE

-The diverse experiences of 40 years as a professional artist with a penchant for the details of lost cultures combined with a concurrent 30 years farming, also full time, have produced an oeuvre that is firmly rooted in the earth while soaring freely through imaginal realms.
+The diverse experiences of 40 years as a professional artist have combined with a concurrent 30 years farming, also full time, and produced an oeuvre that is firmly rooted in the earth while soaring freely through imaginal realms.

 Some historical context for these fresh echoes of perennial motifs: A full sanctuary dedicated to a deity included the architectural elements and lush and lively groves surrounding a temple; an outdoor altar for offerings of valuables and edibles; the temple itself, where a representation of the deity resided; a “backstage” room for practical tasks; and a treasury room where the most precious offerings were kept safe.